KoomeMartin/WIT-Safaricom-BootCamp/README.md

 <h3>EDA Training </h3>

-<p>We don't EDA as a 'ritual" but rather with intent to unearth patterns in data.</p>
+<p>We don't do EDA as a 'ritual" but rather with intent to unearth patterns in data.</p>
 Consider working with a bike sharing company (our dataset).
 <p>Lets assume we own the bike sharing company and we want to get insights that can drive value for our company.
 We can ask ourselves a couple of questions that we may need to answer from the data like:</p>
 <p>